Pablosarti7/twilio-openai-function-calling-voicebot/README.md

-# Minimalist Voice Bot with Twilio & OpenAI Realtime
+# Voice Bot with Twilio & OpenAI Realtime Function Callling

-This project demonstrates how to integrate [Twilio's Programmable Voice API](https://www.twilio.com/docs/voice) with [OpenAI's real-time streaming API](https://platform.openai.com/docs/guides/realtime/overview) to enable real-time voice agents.
-Users can make voice calls via Twilio and the system proxies the audio with OpenAI's Realtime API.
+This project is a clone of twilio's original https://github.com/pBread/twilio-openai-minimalist-voicebot repo but with function calling added for extended capabilities.

 ## How it Works